Netanyahu appears headed toward 5th term as Israel's prime minister | CBC News

 His attacks on the Arab sector fuelled calls for a boycott and appeared to result in relatively low turnout by Arab voters.

-The 69-year-old prime minister has been the dominant force in Israeli politics for the past two decades and its face to the world.
+The 69-year-old Netanyahu has been the dominant force in Israeli politics for the past two decades and its face to the world.
 His campaign has focused heavily on his friendship with U.S. President Donald Trump and his success in cultivating new allies, such as China, India and Brazil.

 But his corruption scandals created some voter fatigue.
 Along with two other former military chiefs on his ticket, Gantz was able to challenge Netanyahu on security issues, normally the prime minister's strong suit, while also taking aim at the prime minister's alleged ethical lapses.